Troubleshooting

 Send a plain-text email with the device serial number, the observed LED state, and a one-line description of what you were doing when the issue appeared.
 Sixfab support can guide you through log collection from there.

-Reach out with your support bundle and the LED state you observed.
+Attach the support bundle (~/alpon-x4-support.tar.gz) along with the observed LED state and the device serial number.
 Typical first response in one business day.